GOP stands by Trump, gingerly, after diplomat’s testimony

 One administration official said Trump was aware of and encouraged the House effort to object to the secrecy of the impeachment proceedings Wednesday.
 That official was not authorized to discuss the issue by name and commented only on condition of anonymity.

-In Taylor’s 15-page opening statement obtained by the AP and other news organizations, the diplomat named administration officials who he said told him Trump had demanded of the Ukrainians an investigation of Burisma, a Ukrainian gas company that once employed the son of former Vice President Biden.
+In Taylor’s 15-page opening statement obtained by the AP and other news organizations, the diplomat named administration officials who he said told him Trump had demanded of the Ukrainians an investigation of Burisma, a Ukrainian gas company that once employed Biden’s son Hunter.
 The elder Biden is running for the 2020 Democratic presidential nomination.

 Trump also wanted Ukraine to probe a conspiracy theory about a Democratic computer server that was hacked during the 2016 presidential election.